Labour hire licensing laws

 - referring an alleged breach of a relevant law.

-During an investigation our inspectors may:
+During an audit or investigation our inspectors may:

 - inspect your workplace